-A standard Special Duty Tax of 30% applies to an exhaustive list of products (mainly luxury goods) contained in the Tax Code.
-However, both the Tax Code and CEMAC provisions apply special rates to products such as:
+A standard special duty tax of 30% applies to an exhaustive list of products (mainly luxury goods) in the Tax Code.
+However, both the Tax Code and CEMAC provisions list special rates for products such as:

-- Sparkling wine or champagne - 20% (Special Duties); 15% (CEMAC duties); - Cigars, cigarettes, and tobacco - 50% (Special Duties); 25% (CEMAC duties); and - Photographic devices with automatic flashes 25% (Special Duties).
+- Sparkling wine and champagne - 20% (special duties) and 15% (CEMAC duties); - Cigars, cigarettes and tobacco 50% (special duties) and 25% (CEMAC duties); and - Photographic devices with automatic flashes - 25% (special duties).